THE NIGHT RIDERS

-The Night Riders of Harpers Ferry is the first of Kathleen's twenty-five published books.
+The Night Riders of Harpers Ferry is Kathleen's first published book.
 It is written for readers ages 10 to adult who enjoy American Civil War historical fiction without any sex, gore, or explicit violence.
-This book is available as a 130-page trade paperback.

 A memorable tale of loyalty and adventure, based on a true story.

 In the weeks preceding the Battle of Antietam Creek, 1862, Solomon Hargreave, along with the rest of the newly-formed 8th New York Cavalry Regiment, had to adjust to life in the army.
 The appointment of a Southern-born colonel to their unit, and rumors of a Confederate army advance did not ease their adjustment.